adasprilla/TouchPad-Gestures/README.md

 This utility exploits `xdotool` which unfortunately only works with X11/Xorg based applications.
 So `xdotool` shortcuts for the desktop do not work under GNOME on Wayland which is now the default since GNOME 3.22.
-However, it seems that `wmctrl` desktop selection commands do work under GNOME on Wayland (via XWayland) so this utility adds an `_internal` command which can be used to switch workspaces using the swipe commands.
+However, it is found that `wmctrl` desktop selection commands do work under GNOME on Wayland (via XWayland) so this utility adds a built-in `_internal` command which can be used to switch workspaces using the swipe commands.
 The `_internal` `ws_up` and `ws_down` commands use `wmctrl` to work out the current workspace and select the next one.
-Since this works on both Wayland and Xorg (and with GNOME, KDE, and other EWMH compliant desktops), it is now the default configuration command for swipe up and down commands.
+Since this works on both Wayland and Xorg, and with GNOME, KDE, and other EWMH compliant desktops, it is now the default configuration command for swipe up and down commands in `libinput-gestures.conf`.
+See the comments in that file about other options you can do with the `_internal` command.

+Of course, `xdotool` commands do work via Xwayland for Xorg based apps so, for example, page forward/back swipe gestures do work for Firefox and Chrome browsers when running on Wayland as per the default configuration.

 ### LICENSE